-(b)(1) - Flagged recordings where subject has reasonable expectation of privacy, and is victim or witness, and consents to disclosure

-(b)(2) - Flagged recordings where subject has no reasonable expectation of privacy (so, consent is not needed)

-(b)(3) - Flagged or unflagged recordings where subject/subject's attorney/officer/officer's legal representative is the requester
+Section 7.5(cc) of FOIA - "Flagged"/(b)(1) (b)(1) - Flagged recordings where subject has reasonable expectation of privacy, and is victim or witness, and consents to disclosure (b)(2) - Flagged recordings where subject has no reasonable expectation of privacy (meaning consent is not needed) (b)(3) - Flagged or unflagged recordings where subject/subject's attorney/officer/officer's legal representative is the requester

+Section 7.5(cc) of FOIA - "Flagged"/(b)(1)

-Section 10-20(b)(1): "If subject of the encounter has a reasonable expectation of privacy, at the time of the recording, any recording which is flagged . . . shall be disclosed if" (A) subject is victim or witness, and (B) subject gives written consent.
+Section 10-20(b)(1): "If subject of the encounter has a reasonable expectation of privacy, at the time of the recording, any recording which is flagged . . . shall be disclosed if" (A) subject is victim or witness, and (B) subject gives written permission.

-- → "Subject does not have a reasonable expectation of privacy if the subject was arrested as a result of the encounter." - → "'Witness' does not include a person who is a victim or who was arrested as a result of the encounter." - → Person has a reasonable expectation of privacy during encounter that occurs in their home.
+- → "Subject does not have a reasonable expectation of privacy if the subject was arrested as a result of the encounter." - → "Witness does not include a person who is a victim or who was arrested as a result of the encounter." - → Victim or witness has a reasonable expectation of privacy during encounter that occurs in their home.

-(b)(1) - Flagged recordings where subject has reasonable expectation of privacy and is victim or witness and consents to disclosure

-(b)(2) - Flagged recordings where subject has no reasonable expectation of privacy (so, consent is not needed)

-$\label{local-problem} (b)(3) - \text{Flagged or unflagged recordings where subject/subject's attorney/officer's legal representative is the requester}$
+Section 7.5(cc) of FOIA - "Flagged"/(b)(2) (b)(1)-Flagged recordings where subject has reasonable expectation of privacy and is victim or witness and consents to disclosure (b)(2) - Flagged recordings where subject has no reasonable expectation of privacy (meaning consent is not needed) (b)(3)-Flagged or unflagged recordings where subject/subject's attorney/officer/officer's legal representative is the requester

+Section 7.5(cc) of FOIA - "Flagged"/(b)(2)

-- Section 10-20(b)(2): "Except as provided in section 10-20(b)(1)" [meaning, the subject did not have reasonable expectation of privacy at the time of the recording], "any recording which is flagged . . . shall be disclosed in accordance with FOIA." - →If the subject was arrested, the arrestee's consent to disclosure if not required before the recording can be disclosed to a third party. - →If the subject did not have a reasonable expectation of privacy at the time of the recording, subject's consent to disclosure if not required.
+Section 10-20(b)(2): "Except as provided in section 10-20(b)(1)" [meaning, the subject did not have reasonable expectation of privacy at the time of the recording], "any recording which is flagged . . . shall be disclosed in accordance with FOIA."

+- → If the subject was arrested, the arrestee's consent to disclosure if not required before the recording can be disclosed to a third party. - →If the subject did not have a reasonable expectation of privacy at the time of the recording, subject's consent to disclosure if not required.